Winter in Madrid: Plot

 Harry starts a relationship with Sofia Roque Casas, a Spanish working-class woman.
-He successfully convinces Forsyth to show him the location of the gold mine, but almost blows his cover by acknowledging Gomez, a henchman of General Maestre who is working undercover at the mine.
+He successfully persuades Forsyth to show him the location of the gold mine but almost blows his cover by acknowledging Gomez, a henchman of General Maestre who is working undercover at the mine.
 Gomez is subsequently captured and killed, damaging the embassy's relations with Maestre.
 In the fallout of Harry's mistake, Hillgarth decides to attempt to recruit Forsyth.
-Forsyth, betrayed to learn Harry had been spying on him, reveals that his claims of discovering gold are false, and the mine was a sham built to scam investors.
+Forsyth, betrayed to learn Harry had been spying on him, reveals that his claims of discovering gold are false and the mine was a sham built to scam investors.

 After meeting with the embassy, Sandy appears to have fled Madrid.
 Barbara reveals to Brett and Sofia her plan to rescue Bernie, and Brett reveals that he has been working as a spy.
 Bernie escapes the labour camp, and Barbara, Harry and Sofia travel to Cuenca to aid his escape, but it proves to be an elaborate trap set by General Maestre as a means of embarrassing Sandy Forsyth.
-Sandy appears in Cuenca, revealing that he became aware of Barbara's plan and plans to sabotage them as vengeance.
+Sandy appears in Cuenca, revealing that he has become aware of Barbara's plan and plans to sabotage them as vengeance.
 When Barbara produces a gun, Forsyth once again flees.
 Although they manage to escape, Sofia is killed by a member of the Guardia Civil and Bernie is shot in the leg by Maestre.
 They manage to get back to Britain, but Harry is blacklisted by Hoare as punishment for causing a major diplomatic incident.

 The epilogue plays in May 1947.
 Harry Brett is working as a French teacher in a grammar school.
 Barbara Clare is a translator on her way to meet some Argentine businessmen.
 Both are nursing private heartache over losing their one true loves, Harry over Sofia and Barbara over Bernie, who died during the 1944 D-Day landings.
-As a businessman going by the name Barrancas steps off the plane, Barbara immediately recognised him as Sandy Forsyth.
+As a businessman going by the name Barrancas steps off the plane, Barbara immediately recognises him as Sandy Forsyth.